jeff-tyrrill/water-demo/README.md

 # water-demo

-Demo project to practice React.
+This is a demo project to practice with React.

 Simple water physics demo.
+Nothing fancy, just experimenting for fun.

+by Jeff Tyrrill -- [email]

+[email]: <mailto:mail@jeff-tyrrill.com>